 Do full GC when the number of old objects is more than R * Nwhere R is this factor andN is the number of old objects just after last full GC.

 So, the default GC behavior does not call full GC until the number of old objects reaches

 2.0 * before old objects.
 This improves the throughput but it grows the total memory usage.
-This setting is not good for low resource environment e.g. a small container.
+This setting is not good for the low resource environment e.g. a small container.
 For such cases, try

 See Ruby 2.1 Garbage Collection: ready for production and Watching and Understanding the Ruby 2.1 Garbage Collector at Work articles for more detail.

 The CPU is often the bottleneck for Fluentd instances that handle billions of incoming records.
 To utilize multiple CPU cores, we recommend using the

 multi workers feature.

 For more details on this feature, please read multi process workers article.

 If this article is incorrect or outdated, or omits critical information, please let us know.
 Fluentd is an open-source project under Cloud Native Computing Foundation (CNCF).
 All components are available under the Apache 2 License.